 Boarding School Hajime Juku x Tokyo Deathlock = A theatrical experience learning from children!

-Anti Human Education II, a project by the boarding school Hajime Juku and Tokyo Deathlock, was planned as one of the works participating in MagFes '20.
+Anti Human Education II, a collaboration between Hajime Juku, a boarding school, and Tokyo Deathlock, was planned as one of the works participating in MagFes 20.
 In response to a call from director Junnosuke Tada (head of Tokyo Deathlock) to "create a play," teenagers from a free school have been working on a workshop for about two months since December last year.

-Due to concerns about the COVID-19 pandemic, the performance itself was canceled, and a recital was held without an audience (only those involved participated) at Studio HIKARI, Kanagawa Prefectural Youth Center, on Friday, February 28th.
-However, as an outreach activity (a service provided by artists on-site), we believe that the significance lies in the efforts leading up to the actual performance, so this time we will report on the journey to the recital.
+Due to concerns about the spread of COVID-19, the performance itself was canceled, and a recital was held without an audience (only those involved participated) at Studio HIKARI, Kanagawa Prefectural Youth Center, on Friday, February 28th.
+However, as an outreach activity (a traveling service by artists), we believe that the significance lies in the efforts leading up to the actual performance, so in this article we will report on the journey leading up to the recital.

-Tada-san has been working with the children at Hajime Juku for about three years.
-Until now, they only held workshops once a year, but this time they once again recruited participants with the goal of creating a theatrical production.
+Tada has been working with the children at Hajime Juku for about three years.
+Until now, they only held workshops once a year, but this time they decided to recruit participants again with the aim of creating a theatrical production.

 Rehearsals began on December 26th of last year.
 Since then, they have met about once a week, mainly on weekends, to hold workshops such as word games.

-"The fun of theater is creating it through repeated trial and error, and sometimes it's interesting to have something that's incomplete.
-Rather than me teaching them something, I think about it together with them, and I say, "This is interesting, so let's give it a try."
-(Tada)
+"The fun of theater is that it's created through repeated trial and error, and sometimes it's interesting to not finish it.
+Rather than me teaching them something, I think about it together with them, and then I say, 'This is interesting, so let's give it a try,'" says Tada.

-At the workshop in early February, the discussions that would form the framework for the "play" had already begun.
-It seemed that the theme was related to school classes.
-First, each participant listed what they remembered, such as "morning scenery," "things they hated being forced to experience," and "things they wanted to try."
-They were all curious to see what kind of "play" would come out.
+At the workshop held in early February, discussions on the framework for the "play" had already begun.
+It seemed that the theme was related to school lessons.
+First, each participant listed things that came to mind, such as "morning scenery," "things they hated being forced to experience," and "things they wanted to try."
+Everyone was curious to see what kind of "play" they would create...

-"If necessary, I may create some text, but I don't make up new words and have them memorize them.
-The audience's reaction will be different depending on the show, so in that sense, I don't know what will happen in the actual show (laughs)," says Tada.
+"If necessary, I might create some text, but I don't create new words and have them memorize them.
+The audience's reaction will be different depending on the performance, so in that sense, even I don't know what will happen in the actual performance (laughs)," says Tada.

-On Friday, February 28th, the results presentation took place.
-On the wall of HIKARI, the contents of the discussions that had been held in the four teams were posted.
+The results presentation took place on Friday, February 28th.
+On the wall of HIKARI, the contents of the discussions that had taken place in the four teams were posted.

-There was the team that tried to understand the children's feelings, the group silent stare team, the shadowy mouth team, and the crowded train team.
-I had no idea what the topic would be, but the bell rang to signal the start of "lesson," so I took my seat.
+There was the team that tried to understand the children's feelings, the group silent stare team, the shadow team, and the crowded train team.
+I had no idea what the conversation would be like, but the bell rang to signal the start of "lesson," so I took my seat.

-The morning session before the class started with a sutra reading, as is customary at the school.
-Printed versions were distributed to the audience, so everyone enthusiastically recited the Heart Sutra.
+The morning session before the class began, following the custom of the school, began with a sutra reading.
+Handouts were distributed to the audience, and everyone enthusiastically chanted the Heart Sutra.

 The first lesson is about "understanding children's feelings."

-While I chuckle bitterly at the teacher standing on the podium (stage) forcing the "adult logic" on the students in the classroom (audience), it also makes me feel a little sad.
-I reflected on my own experience and realized that children look at the unreasonable words and actions of adults with harsh eyes.
+While I smile wryly at the teacher standing on the podium (stage) forcing the "adult logic" on the students in the classroom (audience), it also makes me feel sad.
+It made me reflect on my own experience, realizing that children view the unreasonable words and actions of adults with a critical eye.

-I was surprised when the child sitting next to me suddenly started talking to me, and the "actors" from the Hajime Juku school were sitting with me.
-Rather than being "audience participation type," it was a theater performance where there was no boundary between the stage and the audience, and they were all one and the same.
+Suddenly, the child sitting next to me started talking to me, and I was surprised to see that the "actors" from Hajime Juku were sitting with me.
+Rather than being "audience-participating," it was a play where there was no boundary between the stage and the audience, and they were all one and the same.

-In order to stop unforgivable adult behavior such as spitting, littering, and using smartphones while walking, everyone silently surrounds the person who did it.
-That's the "Collective Silent Gazing Game."
+In order to stop adults from engaging in unacceptable behavior, such as spitting, littering, or using their smartphones while walking, everyone silently surrounds the person who committed the act.
+This is the "Collective Silent Watch Game."
 So, we cleared the stage and the audience seats and tried it out together.
-It felt like a sore spot was hit: "You can't do anything if other people are watching you!"
+It felt like we were being hit where it hurt: "You can't do anything if other people are watching you!"

 After a break, the third period was "Kageguchi."
-In keeping with the theme, the audience seats were arranged in a way that surrounded the stage.
+To match the theme, the audience seating was arranged in a surrounding style around the stage.

-It's fun to say, but sad to hear it.
+It's fun to say, but sad to hear.
 It makes you wonder what the children were thinking when they discussed this topic.

-During rush hour, some train lines in the Tokyo metropolitan area have occupancy rates exceeding 150%.
-People often say, "Become an adult who understands other people's feelings," but the environment of a crowded train is one in which "if you understand other people's feelings, you can't survive."
+During rush hour, the occupancy rate of trains in the Tokyo metropolitan area exceeds 150% on some lines.
+We are often told to "become an adult who understands other people's feelings," but the environment of a crowded train is one in which "if you understand other people's feelings, you won't be able to cope."

-"Anti Human Education II" by Boarding School Hajime Juku and Tokyo Deathlock is scheduled to be performed at a later date.
-Any further information would be a spoiler, so if you find a theme that interests you, please come and see the show!
+"Anti Human Education II" by Hajime Juku Boarding School and Tokyo Deathlock is scheduled to be performed at a later date.
+Any further information would be a spoiler, so if you find a theme that interests you, be sure to come see the performance!

 We asked the students for their impressions after the presentation.

-"Unlike when we present at workshops or at Hajime Juku, this time we are selling tickets and performing, so we are taking it seriously.
-Getting serious was fun in itself.
-It seems that this performance will be held in a different format, but it means we have more time to practice, so I think that's good in itself."
-(Bibi)
+"Unlike when we present at workshops or at Hajime Juku, this time we're selling tickets and performing, so we're taking it to a different level of seriousness.
+The act of 'getting serious' was fun in itself.
+Apparently this performance will be held in a different format, but it means we'll have more time to practice, so I think that's a good thing in itself."
+(Vivi)

 Production Notes